7.00pm to 8.30pm, Wednesday 11 March

 How have physicists from the ancient Greeks to Einstein tackled the problem of how light travels and what discoveries did it lead them to along the way?

 This talk explores how the fact that light travels at the same speed in all frames of reference is one of the greatest revelations of modern science.
 It led 20th Century physics to amazing, world-changing discoveries from E=mc2 to nuclear weapons.

 Join John Spence as he tells the stories of some of the greatest experimental scientists in history as they searched in vain for the mysterious 'aether' and a frame of absolute rest in the universe.

 Prof John C.H.
-Spence is the Richard Snell Professor of Physics and a Regents Professor at Arizona State University.
+Spence is a Fellow of the Royal Society and the Richard Snell Professor of Physics and a Regents Professor at Arizona State University.
 He is also the director of science for the NSF BioXFEL Science and Technology Center on the application of X-Ray Free-electron lasers to structural biology.

 John completed a doctorate in physics at Melbourne University in 1972, followed by a postdoctoral fellowships at Oxford.
 He received the Distinguished Scientist Award of the Microscopy Society of America for 2006, the Buerger Award of the American Crystallographic Society in 2012, the J.M.
 Cowley Medal of the International Federation of Societies of Microscopy for 2014, the Burton Medal of MSA and a Humbolt Senior Scientist Award.